chrisgundling/Udacity-P4-AdvancedLaneLines/README.md

 3. Lane Width Check: The distance lane wifth should not change drastically, it should constantly be around 3.7 meters or 800 pixels in my implementation.
 I applied a check for this and if the lane lines were too far apart or too close together I would discard the information from the lane line with the least “confidence”.
 The discarded lane line was then given the pixels from the more confident lane line shifted by 800 pixels in the appropriate direction.

 4. Averaging the Fits: I stored the fits from each images an applied an averaging (smoothing) over the most recent 20 images.
+Since the video is taken at 25 fps, this corresponds to smoothing of approximately 1 second of images.
 This helped to stablize the line fits and reduce the jitter that could be seen in the video.

 5. Checking for Outliers: I implemented a technique that looked for outliers in the polynomial fit coefficients, but I did not end up using this function for the final video.
 The limits on the polynomial fit coefficients described above worked significantly better.